Keyboard shortcuts

 Withdrawal fees

-2. Miner fee – the actual Bitcoin transaction fee required for on-chain confirmation.
+The only fee a user pays on withdrawal is the miner fee – the actual Bitcoin transaction fee required for on-chain confirmation.
 This is not a fixed value; it depends on the current network fee rate and the transaction’s weight.
 The user pays this fee through a reduction in their withdrawal output amount.
+There is no protocol fee.

 Why the user pays the miner fee